DragonBe/docker-php-redis-example/README.md

 # Docker with PHP and Redis example

 While migrating from PHP 5.6 to PHP 7.1 we stumbled on a critical issue regarding our session management.
-Apparently PHP 7.1 triggers an error in the [redis extension](http://pecl.php.net/packages/redis).
+Apparently PHP 7.1 triggers an error in the [redis extension](http://pecl.php.net/packages/redis) version 3.1.0.

 ```
 Warning: session_start(): Failed to read session data: redis (path: tcp://localhost:6379)